gerstrong/Commander-Genius/readme.txt

  * Go to the game directory.
  * Under Windows you start "CGenius.exe", under Linux "./CGenius"

-Howto compile it under Ubuntu (testet on Karmic):
+Howto compile it under Ubuntu (testet on Lucid):
  * This is based on the source code that we provide on our website
  * As we know which packages are needed, because we use Ubuntu, here is an extra guide.
  * Install through Synaptic or "sudo apt-get install" following packages: